Prince Vincent of Denmark: Birth and early life

-Vincent and his sister were baptized by the royal confessor, the Bishop of Copenhagen Erik Norman Svendsen, on 14 April 2011 at the Church of Holmen in central Copenhagen.
+Vincent and his sister were baptised by the royal confessor, the Bishop of Copenhagen Erik Norman Svendsen, on 14 April at the Church of Holmen in central Copenhagen.
 The twins were baptised at the royal baptismal font which has been used for the baptism of royal children in Denmark since 1671.
 Prince Vincent wore the royal christening gown which was made for his great-great-grandfather, King Christian X, in 1870, while his sister wore a gown found among Queen Ingrid's belongings.
 His name was announced as Vincent Frederik Minik Alexander.
 His third name, Minik, is Greenlandic and means "earwax".
 His godparents are his maternal uncle, John Stuart Donaldson; his father's first cousin, the Prince of Sayn-Wittgenstein-Berleburg (then the Hereditary Prince); his mother's lady-in-waiting, Caroline Heering; and friends of his parents, the King of Spain (then the Prince of Asturias), Count Michael Ahlefeldt-Laurvig-Bille and Baroness Helle Reedtz-Thott.

 In 2009, the Danish constitution was altered, granting absolute primogeniture to the Danish throne, meaning that the eldest child, regardless of gender, takes precedence in the line of succession.
 Under the old system of male-preference primogeniture, Vincent would have displaced his elder sister Isabella in the line of succession; with the new law, he comes directly after her instead.

 On 15 August 2017, Vincent and his younger twin sister started school at Tranegårdsskolen in Gentofte – the same public school as their elder siblings.
+Both siblings were confirmed on 18 April 2026.